TravelModellingGroup/Documentation/frabitztown_initial.rst

    :scale: 50 %
    :align: center

-   Parameter display for choosing a path to the EMME project folder, along with the project file name.
+   Parameter display for choosing a path to the Emme project folder, along with the project file name.

 Under the ``To Execute`` module, add a new child module with the type ``Execute Tools From Modeller Resource``.
 This allows us to begin calling tools that are defined